7 Newbie Keto Mistakes I Made (And How You Can Avoid Them)

 I highly recommend Happy Keto Body.
 It's a 12 week online course that you can take at your own pace to learn about keto and customize an eating plan that suits your tastes and your health issues.
 No crazy ass "must do this" rules.
 No restricting carbs to 20g a day.
 No jumping into intermittent fasting if you don't want to.
 It's all about healing your body and eating for good health.
 Learn more here: Happy Keto Body

 You can also find lots of resources on Amazon.
-These all have very high ratings:
+These books all have very high ratings:

 3. I wasn't willing to bend the rules.